Network

 Infrastructure

-managed switches, or you could use many switches and routers/firewalls
+you could use many switches and routers/firewalls to keep segments

 Network